thumbtack/thumbprint/packages/thumbprint-scss/README.md

 This package contains the SCSS components and mixins.
 It distributes two files:

 1. **components.css**: This is a compiled CSS file of all Thumbprint SCSS components, for example, buttons, type, and form elements.
-It is used for projects that do not use React.
+It is primarly used for projects that do not use React.
 2. **mixins.scss**: This is a rollup of all functions and Thumbprint mixins used by the SCSS components and includes our breakpoints.

 See the [Thumbprint](https://thumbprint.design) Components section for full documentation.